ntrezowan/the-plain/_posts/2018-12-07-installing-shibboleth-service-provider.md

 LoadModule mod_shib /usr/lib64/shibboleth/mod_shib_22.so
 ```

-If not, you can add the line either in `/etc/httpd/conf/httpd.conf` or in `/etc/httpd/conf.d/shib.conf` file but not in both place (Apache does not allow multiple module entry definition)
+If not, you can add the line either in `/etc/httpd/conf/httpd.conf` or in `/etc/httpd/conf.d/shib.conf` file but not in both place (Apache does not allow multiple module entry definition).
 6. Check if there is any error;
 ```
 grep -E 'CRIT|ERROR' /var/log/shibboleth/shibd.log